Sahilamrawat/Simple-Multithreader/README.md

 ## Overview

 This assignment focuses on abstracting Pthread-based parallelism in C++ using a header-only library called `SimpleMultithreader`.
-By leveraging C++11 lambda expressions, this library simplifies the usage of multi-threading in C++ programs.
+By leveraging C++11 lambda expressions, this library simplifies multi-threading usage in C++ programs.
 The main objective is to reduce the complexity traditionally associated with parallelizing algorithms using Pthreads.

 ## Files Included

-1. **simple-multithreader.h** - Header file containing the implementation of the `SimpleMultithreader` class.
+1. **simple-multithreader.h** - Header file containing the `SimpleMultithreader` class implementation.
 2. **matrix.cpp** - Demonstrates the use of `SimpleMultithreader` for matrix multiplication.
 3. **vector.cpp** - Demonstrates the use of `SimpleMultithreader` for vector addition.
 4. **Makefile** - Provides the necessary commands to compile the programs with proper linking.